BusFactor1Inc/evmas/README.md

 prefixed by the assembler op .label.
-Labels currently take up 4 bytes in the bytecode stream; I hope to add an optimizer for this in the future to reduce the byte count on code smaller than 64k, but this value will even the largeset contracts I think.
+Labels currently take up 4 bytes in the bytecode stream; I hope to add an optimizer for this in the future to reduce the byte count on code smaller than 64k, but this value will be big enough even for the largest of contracts.
 Should this be too big or small, change +jump-label-size+ to a number of bytes value.

 Source files must be ended with the assembler op .end.